steelswords/blog/content/blog/2023-book-review.md

 # *Speaker for the Dead* by Orson Scott Card

 9/10.
 This was a really smashing read.
-I was entralled with the Piggies and their culture, and the narrative was engaging.
+I was enthralled with the Piggies and their culture, and the narrative was engaging.
 I was left craving the next book.

 # *Ghost in the Wires: My Adventures as the World's Most Wanted Hacker* by Kevin Mitnik
 10/10.
-This was a phenominal read.
+This was a phenomenal read.
 I'd read Kevin Mitnik's other book, *The Art of Deception*, before and enjoyed it.
 This was like on a whole 'nother level.
 Fans of *Mr. Robot* and *Catch Me If You Can* will love this book as well!!